Skip links

 Details and registration https://www.mercycollegeofmidwifery.edu/cultural-competency-and-respectful-maternity-care

 PHARMACOLOGY FOR COMMUNITY BIRTH MIDWIFERY (exp.
-March 2025 (online/on-demand))
+March 2025 (Online))

 This two course bundle provides access to both Foundational Pharmacology and Practical Pharmacology, for a combined total of 7 hours of MEAC approved CE.
 Foundational Pharmacology covers the concepts needed to understand how medications function, and is recommended for those who have not previously had pharmacology training, or are in need of a refresher.
 Practical Pharmacology was designed to match the way the mind of a midwife best learns and remembers information…through case studies!
 It covers the proper use of: Anti-hemorrhagics (including TXA), Rh immune globulin, sterile water papules, antibiotics for GBS prophylaxis, epinephrine for anaphylaxis, medical oxygen, anesthetics for perineal repair, erythromycin, and Vitamin K. (Foundational Pharmacology and Practical Pharmacology may also be enrolled in separately.)